chairmanmeow50/Brainspawn/vagrant/README.md

 1. Boot the VM with `vagrant up`.
 This will take a while, since it'll be downloading a base Ubuntu image for the VM, booting the machine, and installing packages.
-1. Once booted, you can SSH into the box.
-You'll want to enable X forwarding, so run a command like this: `vagrant ssh -- -Y`
+1. Once booted, you can SSH into the box with `vagrant ssh`.

 [0]: https://www.virtualbox.org/wiki/Downloads
 [1]: http://docs.vagrantup.com/v2/installation/index.html